tejeswinisundaram/tejeswinisundaram.github.io/home.md

 <span style="text-align: justify;">
 Hello There !
 Thank-you for looking me up.

 I am a technology enthusiast currently pursuing my graduate studies, a Masters in Computer Science and Engineering, from the University of California at San Deigo (UCSD).
 I am primarily interested in data security, reliability, scalability, maintainability and performance.
-I like working on problems with large volumes of data and have prior experience working with parallel and distributed systems, hadoop and map-reduce frameworks and other complex computing systems.
+I like working on problems with large volumes of data and have prior experience working with parallel and distributed systems, hadoop and map-reduce frameworks and other real-time computing systems.

 Prior to joining my Masters programme, I worked as a Research Intern and Project Staff  at the High Performance Computing (HPC) Laboratory at the Super Computing Centre</a>, <a href = "http://www.iisc.ernet.in/">Indian Institute of Science</a>, Bangalore under the guidance of Professor Govindarajan.
 My work here was directed towards parallelism. performance and scalability.
 During my time here I have gained expertise in parallel systems and softwares and have worked with high compute environments.